 - Reduced risk of equipment damage

-- Cleaner seed at harvest (reduced dockage from stones & soil)
+- Cleaner seed at harvest (reduced dockage from stones and soil)

 - Risk of soil sealing or crusting

-- Potential increased risk of wind or water erosion
+- Increased risk of wind or water erosion

 - Tractor tire damage to emerged plants